 Unlike other sexually transmitted infections, genital herpes is a viral infection and can't be cured.
 Therefore, it is still important to seek the appropriate information and treatment, as if it is untreated it can cause very serious health complications, including encephalitis and meningitis.

 There are a number of methods that can be followed in order to effectively prevent genital herpes.
 These are as follows:

 Treating a genital herpes outbreak quickly can alleviate symptoms and quicken recovery time.
 As well as needs-be medication, you can use genital herpes antivirals as a preventive if you're prone to frequent outbreaks.
 At OnlineClinic, you can order Famvir, Valtrex, or Aciclovir tablets to effectively treat male or female genital herpes.
-To order clinically proven medication in the UK, you must first complete a quick consultation to be issued a prescription.
+To order medication in the UK, you must first complete a quick consultation to be issued a prescription.

 You can now do this securely online instead of booking an appointment face-to-face.
-We provide this through a free no obligation consultation reviewed by one of our team of doctors.
+We provide this through a free no obligation consultation reviewed by one of our team of partner doctors.
 They do all the hard work for you, advising the correct treatment so you order the right tablets and dosage for you.
 Medication is always discreetly packaged, allowing you to get treatment delivered anywhere with confidentiality and peace of mind, and is available for free next day delivery.